zBritva/PowerBI-visuals-docs/docs/latest/how-to-guide/migrating-to-powerbi-visuals-tools-2-0.md

 Add `@types/powerbi-visuals-tools` into dependencies of project by executing command `npm install --save-dev @types/powerbi-visuals-tools`.
 And you should remove the link to old API type definitions.
 Because types from `@types` include automatically by TS compiler.
-Correspond changes are in [this](https://github.com/zBritva/PowerBI-visuals-sampleBarChart/commit/aa0f667ba7a9072ccc7389f97834e304b01021ce) commit.
+Correspond changes are in [this](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/blob/sample-next/package.json#L14) line of `package.json`.

 ## Update `tsconfig.json`